insurgus/voron-mods/README.md

 ### 2.2 Dual X Rail ###
 ![2.2 Dual X Rail](https://i.imgur.com/JkANveQ.png)
 Addition of a dual rail carriage for 2.2 Voron users.
+You will have to shift your bed forward and measure your probe to nozzle offset.
+Igus mount is not included yet.